 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first low tide was at 4:15 am and the next low tide at 4:15 pm.
-The first high tide was at 10:25 am and the next high tide will be at 10:20 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 4:45 am and the next low tide will be at 5:30 pm.
+The first high tide was at 11:05 am and the next high tide will be at 11:40 pm.

-The tidal coefficient today is 75, a high value and therefore the range of tides and currents will also be high.
-At noon the tidal coefficient drops to 72 to end the day with a tidal coefficient of 70.
-The tide heights today are 0.2 m, 1.4 m, 0.5 m and 1.5 m.
+The tidal coefficient today is 100.
+With such a hight coefficient we will have big tides and the currents will also be very evident.
+At noon the tidal coefficient drops to 96 to end the day with a tidal coefficient of 91.
+The tide heights today are 0.2 m, 1.8 m, 0.1 m and 1.5 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Newcastle which is of 2.0 m and a minimum height of 0.0 m.

 The solunar fishing calendar in Newcastle tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are: